Install the Run:ai Command-line Interface¶

 Researcher Command Line Interface.

-- Download directly using the button or copy the command and run it on a remote machine
+- Download directly using the button or copy the file to run it on a remote machine

 An alternative way of downloading the CLI is provided under the CLI Troubleshooting section.